 1.1 Text Contained Within a Text String

-If you want to fetch a text which is within a text string (let’s say “NNN”) and get the summation of the price of products having the text within their Product ID, you can follow the steps below:
+If you want to fetch a text that is within a text string (let’s say “NNN”) and get the summation of the price of products having the text within their Product ID, you can follow the steps below:

 - At first, write the formula in cell E5.